external facebook instagramlinkedin pinterest playsearch twitteryoutube

 When there’s a distant chill in the air, it’s time to prepare fruit trees for winter.
 Properly winterizing young trees is essential for their protection from animals and disease.
 With proper tree care, your fruit trees will survive the winter.
 Tree guards and fences are the best methods to protect your trees from animals.

-Very young trees supported by a long trellis wall, with white wraps around their trunksNursery trees protected with spiral vinyl tree wraps
+Very young trees supported by trellises, with white vinyl tree wraps around their trunksNursery trees protected with spiral vinyl tree wraps

 Why Protect Your Trees?